nanoporetech/megalodon/docs/file_formats.rst

 Database
 ~~~~~~~~

-The primary output for per-read modified base results is an sqlite database.
+The primary output for per-read modified base results is an `sqlite database <https://www.sqlite.org/index.html>`_.
 This database contains an indexed table with per-read, per-position, modified base scores, as well as auxiliary tables with read, modification type and reference position information.
 The read table (``read``) contains the read UUID.
 The modification type table (``mod``) contains the single letter modified base code, the location sequence match motif, the raw (including ambiguous bases) motif, and the relative modified base position within the motifs.